OceanPang/Oceanpang.github.io/_posts/2025-01-01-RoboSplat.markdown

 # zhihu: https://zhuanlan.zhihu.com/p/428280551
 # bibtex: pubs/2025.Homie/bibtex.txt
 # Highlight: Use 1 hour to train a quadruped robot capable of traversing any terrain under any disturbances in the open world.
-sub_fields: "Humanoids and Motion Intelligence"
+sub_fields: "Manipulation and Navigation Intelligence"
-sub_fields2: "Simulation/Hardware Systems for Embodied AI"
+sub_fields2: "AIGC for Embodied AI"
 ---